 Not only is there a shortage of materials and a rise in costs, but there has also been a rise in hiring.
 Construction companies are frantically trying to fill the staff gap.
 Costs for construction workers is also on the rise.
 Staffing has been affected because of staff moving away from the cities and overseas workers availabilities and their ‘Right to Work’ status with the new Brexit rules, all of these issues are compounding an industry that was already dealing with an industry skills shortage previous to either Covid and Brexit.

 Construction staffing has been an ongoing problem, addressing the aging workforce, now with workers demand of increasing pay, and projects now taking longer than expected it has become a minefield for companies to address.

 The implementation of ERP software will help minimise waste as project managers can order stock when it is needed to the correct amount required.
-Reducing on site vehicles and machinery will contribute to the reduction of the carbon emissions.
+Reducing on-site vehicles and machinery will contribute to the reduction of carbon emissions.
 However, there is still a long way to go to see results around the environmental impact.
 The best way to achieve these targets will require a complete overhaul of infrastructure along with the right skills and personnel.